q4a/vcmi-data/README.md

 ### Install and run ###

-* Copy folders "Data" and "Maps" from this repo to your vcmi data folder
+* Copy folders "Data", "Maps" and "Sprites" from this repo to your vcmi data folder
 * Copy folders "config" and "Mods" from [vcmi repo](https://github.com/vcmi/vcmi) to the same folder  your vcmi data folder
 * Install WoG mod from vcmilauncher
 * Run vcmi and check current state of project